Esri/arcgis-runtime-demos-android/2015-DS/DevSummitDemo/README.md

 http://files.hawaii.gov/dbedt/op/gis/data/Blueprint_Site_Boundary_WHawaii.htm

 ### Raster rendering and Analysis
 Two raster data are used in this demo.
-The Landsat 8 image is multi-bands composite image and used as the basemap in this demo.
-The DTED mosaic dataset provides elevation data used in the Line of Sight and Viewshed analysis.
-Downlaod these data and copy to your devices at:
+The Landsat 8 image is multi-bands composite image and used as the basemap of this demo.
+The DTED mosaic dataset provides elevation data used to perform the Line of Sight and Viewshed analysis.
+Download these data and copy to your devices at:

 /your device external storage/ArcGIS/data/rasters/Hawaii

 - ** Landsat 8 image **
-downloade demo data from http://www.arcgis.com/home/item.html?id=7320a2d570d64055abc79ba21dec4287.
+download demo data from http://www.arcgis.com/home/item.html?id=7320a2d570d64055abc79ba21dec4287.
 It is true-color composite image of Hawaii created from Landsat 8 images of 2013 - 2014.

 - ** DTED mosaic dataset **